Product

 • Accidents on the floor.

-Well begun is half done: quality control at every stage
+Well begun is half done: Quality control at every stage

 Some managers tend to focus on the outbound processes and stations when analyzing bottlenecks, since this is when these problems usually become visible.
 However, experience shows that the mistakes causing delays are more likely to occur in the beginning, or inbound stage.
 Having a cramped or overcrowded docking space is one surprisingly common mistake.
 To streamline the entire process, you’ll benefit from starting quality control at the beginning when you are receiving inventory.